GBADsInformatics/GBADs-ARIF-Grant-DPM-Sensitivity-Analysis/README.md

 This repository will house data/code/documentation for the DPM sensitivity analysis.

+Can be used with either version 4 or version 7.2 of the Dynamic Population Model (DPM)

 ## DPM Parameter Sensitivity Analysis.R script

 Folder and file generation for DPM parameter sensitivity analysis